atlantistechnology/sdt/docs/DEVGUIDE.md

 * The point of the executable/switches pattern is that the executable and switches may optionally be configured in `$PROJECT/.sdt.toml` or `$HOME/.sdt.toml` by each individual user.
-However, you must also configure default options in `main.go` for those users who wish to simply use their system path versions of tools.
+However, you must also configure default options in `pkg/types/types.go` for those users who wish to simply use their system path versions of tools.

   In the languages supported so far, using the language executables themselves (and a few switches) has worked.
 However, for FizzBuzz, you may need to